-Hydrocephalus may be diagnosed before birth by a prenatal ultrasound.
-However, in many cases, hydrocephalus does not develop until the third trimester of the pregnancy.
-So it may not be seen on ultrasounds performed earlier in pregnancy.
+Hydrocephalus may be diagnosed before birth during a prenatal ultrasound.
+However, in many cases, hydrocephalus does not develop until the third trimester of the pregnancy, so it may not be seen on ultrasounds performed earlier in pregnancy.

-The diagnosis of congenital hydrocephalus may also be made at birth.
-Though it is sometimes diagnosed in older children who have developmental delays.
+The diagnosis of congenital hydrocephalus may also be made at birth, even though it is sometimes diagnosed in older children who have developmental delays.

-Specific treatment for hydrocephalus will be determined by your child's doctor based on your child’s age, overall health and medical history, and the cause of the condition.
+Specific treatment for hydrocephalus will be determined by your child’s doctor based on his age, overall health and medical history, as well as the cause of the condition.

-The goal of treatment is to reduce the pressure in the child's head and to drain the CSF.
+The goal of treatment at Children’s Healthcare of Atlanta is to reduce the pressure in a child’s head and drain the CSF.
 Sometimes, medicines or procedures to draw off the extra CSF may be used.
-Surgery may be needed for some cases, and usually involves placing a mechanical shunting device into the child's head to help drain extra CSF from the brain.
+Surgery may be needed for some cases and usually involves placing a mechanical shunting device into the child’s head to help drain extra CSF from the brain.

-Potential complications from the shunts or surgery can include:
+Potential complications from shunts or surgery may include:

 - Shunt malfunction that results in under-drainage or over-drainage of the CSF